aleixmorgadas/thin-ports-and-adapters/README.md

 Patterns like Domain Events, Aggregates, Value Objects, CQRS and Event Sourcing, all those patters go beyond the intention or responsibilty of a ports and adapters architecture.
 Indeed, a P&A architecture works well with CRUD models (or models with not many domain logic) as well as Domain Models.

-The beautiy of it is that it adapts to each part of your business and you can choice the right amount of abstraction/complexity for each scenario.
+The beautiy of it is that it adapts to each part of your business and you can choose the right amount of abstraction/complexity for each scenario.

 ### And testing?